apcode/tensorflow_negotiator/README.md

-# Negotiation Network in Tensorflow
+# End-to-end Negotiation Network in Tensorflow

-This based on the paper [ref]().
-I have implemented the main basic process for training and interactive chat using the Tensorflow Decoder OO framework.
+This based on Facebook's paper (Deal or No Deal?
+End-to-End Learning for Negotiation Dialogues)[https://arxiv.org/abs/1706.05125].
+I have implemented the basic process for training and interactive chat using the Tensorflow contrib.seq2seq Decoder framework.

 << Still WIP >>